rji-futures-lab/django-rmp-data/README.md

 ### 4. Initialize pyenv in your shell

 The default Unix shell for macOS is bash.
-Here is how we can confirm that this default is still intact:
+We can confirm that this default is still intact:

 ```bash
 echo "$SHELL"